stefffffffffano/LLM_Agent_Cybersecurity_Forensic/README.md

 - LLM provider and model name.
 There is a specific section in the following detailing how to provide model and provider
 - API keys (e.g., OpenAI, Google Custom Search, etc.).
 Remind that the OpenAI Key is always required, even if another LLM is used, because It is used to produce embeddings
 - Context window (default 128K), depends on the LLM used
-- Dataset: CFA or test.
-By specifying the former, CFA-bench with its 20 events is executed, otherwise it is executed the more recent set of 10 events created as test set.
-The latter contains only events related to vulnerabilities discovered in 2025
 - Number of executions: specify how many iterations on the benchmark

 Save the file before proceeding.